xparq/llmicro/README.dev.txt

+﻿Original note from the source:

+	Only trying to match the leftmost portion of the input against the current rule, ignoring any leftover text on the right, so a successful match may not be a "full" match.

+	I.e. the first successful match wins, regardless of consuming all, or most of the text or only some left-side chunk or not; the priority is satisfying the rules, not eating all the input.
+	(A simple test after-the-fact for any residual text left is enough to check for a full match anyway.)

+	However, this doesn't quarantee an optimal match in case of an ambiguity.
+But life is short, and this is the first parser I ever wrote, so...
+Let's celebrate! :)

-﻿Looks like what I "invented" ;) here is only the most basic type of non-deterministic(?) recursive descent parser with backtracking.
+Looks like what I "invented" ;) here is only the most basic type of non-deterministic(?) recursive descent parser with backtracking.
 I.e. the simplest of all. :)